solace-fi/solace-docs/docs/dev-docs/frontend/hooks.md

 | CachedData | `version`
 | Wallet | `account` , `library`

-Returns the allowance from `tokenContract` for the user as a string.
+Returns the allowance from the token contract for the user as a string.

 ## useTransactionHistory.ts